 Explore Pacific Spirit Regional Park in the University Endowment Lands.
 Discover top trails, wildlife, activities, parking, amenities and tips for planning your visit to one of Vancouver’s most popular nature parks.

 Pacific Spirit Regional Park, located in the University Endowment Lands near the University of British Columbia, is one of the most treasured natural spaces in the Greater Vancouver area.
 Known for its lush forests, peaceful walking trails and coastal viewpoints, the park offers a quiet escape from city life while remaining only minutes from Vancouver’s west side.
+Spanning more than 2,000 acres, the park is ideal for hiking, dog walking, nature photography and outdoor recreation.
+Its extensive trail network makes it popular among students, families, joggers and visitors who want fresh air and a calm natural setting.

 Pacific Spirit Regional Park is unique for its combination of dense coastal rainforest, ocean bluffs, wildlife habitat and well-maintained multi-use trails.
 The park provides a serene environment with towering evergreens, ferns, cedar trees and winding paths that appeal to both experienced hikers and casual walkers.